DBatterman/election-analysis/README.md

 ## Election-Audit Summary

-Although this script was used at a local level, it has
+Although this script was used at a local level, it has much broader applications with some more tuning.
+With a few simple itterations, the same general framework can be used to analyze all sorts of different elections.
+For example, if we wanted to look at a national election, it would be very easy to add a "states" category and track those votes as well.
+You could also go more in depth with the analysis, and figure out which candidate performed the best in each area you want to filter for, whether that be county, state, or even country if we applied this to interational competitions.